What is NPR and should you worry about its implementation

 What is the NPR:

-The aim of the NPR is to create a data of the comprehensive identity of the common residents of the country.
+The aim of the NPR is to create data on the comprehensive identification of the common residents of the country.
 The data would also comprise biometric information along with the demographics.

 After Bengal, now Kerala govt stops NPR work